dnanexus/dxCompiler/doc/ExpertOptions.md

 platform experience.

-For better portability across projects where the workflow will be run, developers should specify runtime resources using memory, disk, cpu requirements (not hard-coded instance types using the key `dx_instance_type`).
+For better portability across projects where the workflow will be run, developers should specify runtime resources using memory, disk, CPU requirements (not hard-coded instance types using the key `dx_instance_type`).
 Developers should compile WDL workflows with `-instanceTypeSelection dynamic`.
 Expect slightly longer runtimes due to the need to pick instance types at runtime, but this ensures the workflow will always use instance types that are supported for the project where it runs.